 A – No referral is needed.
 We will of course provide your family physician with all our findings and collaborate with them to ensure you receive the best management of your concerns and disease by licensed medical physicians.

 A – Not necessarily.
-No therapy is started until a thorough examination and diagnosis made by a licensed physician is obtained.
+No therapy is started until a thorough examination and diagnosis is obtained by a licensed physician.
 All options are discussed and then the appropriate recommendation made.
-In many cases of simple snoring, upper airway resistance and mild obstructive sleep apnea, treatment with a dental appliance is often the recommended treatment from Medical Authorities such as the American Academy of Sleep Medicine.
+In many cases of simple snoring, upper airway resistance and mild obstructive sleep apnea, treatment with a dental appliance is often the recommended treatment from Respirologists following the Sleep Apnea Guidelines from the Canadian Thoracic Society.
+In collaboration with your family physician, we will assist patients in locating a vendor for a trial of CPAP when indicated.

 A – No. There is no one therapy, even CPAP that will work in all patients 100% of the time.
-This is a very specialized area of Medicine with significant challenges and in some cases no treatment is effective.
+Sleep Apnea is a complex breathing disorder and in some cases no treatment is effective.
 Research tells us that in follow-up studies, after one year using CPAP, for a minimum of 6 hours, the success is only 40 – 60%.
 Similar studies using dental appliances show 60% - 80% success.
 Interesting to note is that for approximately 30% of CPAP users who continue to use CPAP after one year, for more than six hours a night; THE PEOPLE ARE STILL SYPMTOMATIC.

 A – The Merrell Clinic only sees patients for the diagnosis and treatment for sleep disordered breathing.
 That’s all we do.
 The dentists in our clinics do this as their major, full time occupation.
 It is not a hobby or sideline while they do other things (root canals, dentures, fillings).
-Our clinics are based on training and experience going back to 1995.
-We are leaders in this field.
-We are developing new technologies and protocols constantly and in fact our practice guidelines exceed those from the Canadian Thoracic Society and American Academy of Sleep Medicine.
-You have the peace of mind that you are seeing the best trained people in this field, that you are given many options and explained the Pro’s and Cons.
+Dr. Merrell has been treating patients for snoring and sleep apnea since 1995.

 A - Our experience in treating hundreds of patients is that less than 5% of patients develop significant long term problems.
 In some cases the patients stopped using the appliance and their concerns resolved.
 Others have chosen to live with the changes, and continued using the appliance because their health, sleep and quality of life were greatly improved.
-Bite changes can be corrected with restorative dentistry and/or orthodontics.
+Bite changes can be corrected with crowns or fillings and/or orthodontics.

 In the first few weeks about 20% of patients will encounter only temporary tooth or jaw soreness.